nneufeld/will_publish/README.md

-guide = Guide.create(name: 'How To Write A Rails App', description: 'Learn how to write your first Rails app!') guide.publish published_version = guide.published # <Guide id: 2, name: 'How To Write A Rails App', description: ...>
+guide = Guide.create(name: 'How To Write A Rails App', description: 'Learn how to write your first Rails app!') guide.publish published_version = guide.published_version # <Guide id: 2, name: 'How To Write A Rails App', description: ...>
-published_version.draft # <Guide id: 1, name: 'How To Write A Rails App', description: ...>
+published_version.draft_version # <Guide id: 1, name: 'How To Write A Rails App', description: ...>

-guide.update_attributes(name: 'How To Write Your First Rails App') guide.publish published_version = guide.published # <Guide id: 2, name: 'How To Write Your First Rails App', description: ...>
+guide.update_attributes(name: 'How To Write Your First Rails App') guide.publish published_version = guide.published_version # <Guide id: 2, name: 'How To Write Your First Rails App', description: ...>
 ```